Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20221011-developer-productivity/lesson.md

 ## Customizing VS Code

 You can just use VS Code as is.
 This section suggests a couple base-level customizations to make your life a little easier.
-Some of these are basic settings changes and some of these are installing extensions to add new capabilities to VS Code.

 ### Settings

-**Note:** There are hundreds of settings you can customize, we'll only focus on essentials.
+**Note:** There are hundreds of settings you can customize, we'll only focus on the essentials.

 Open up the settings panel by hitting Command + , or by selecting "Code" -> "Preferences" -> "Settings" from the top left corner.
 There are two ways to adjust settings:

-1. You can search through them using the search bar or
+1. You can search through them using the search bar
 2. You can edit the underlying JSON blob that specifies the user settings.

 Today, we'll mostly do #1, but if you're interested in following the second method, a simplified version of all my settings can be found in [this file](config-and-dotfiles/vscode_settings.json).
 So, let's get started.